Pranav-H-P/CQBSimulator/README.md

 # To Do
 1. Make a main menu
-2. Make a pause menu
-3. Make the map creation thing
+2. Make the map creation thing
-4. Make the weapons creation thing
+3. Make the weapons creation thing